Americans Mobilize to Defend the Right to Contraception

 Now states across the country have bills to protect the right to contraception.
 Here is a list of states that are taking action:

-Also, on June 14, 2023, Senator Markey re-introduced the “Right to Contraception Act,” giving our leaders another chance to protect this important family resource and show compassion to American families.
+On June 14, 2023, Senator Markey re-introduced the “Right to Contraception Act,” giving our leaders another chance to protect this important family resource and show compassion to American families—especially as elected leaders continue to knock down protection at the state level.
+Despite this second chance, congressional Republicans chose once again not to protect contraception rights, failing to support American families.

 Benefits of Birth Control for American Families